 The wrongful death attorneys and lawyers of Parke Gordon Law Firm are here for you during an otherwise trying time.
-What is a wrongful death?
+What is wrongful death?
 Wrongful death is a legal term to describe a claim that certain individuals can make against a person who wrongfully or negligently causes the death of another.
 Each state legislature has enacted wrongful death statutes that govern who can bring a wrongful death claim.

 Wrongful death attorney Mat Parke, as well as the other attorneys at Parke Gordon Law Firm, have recovered substantial money settlements for our clients from the negligent persons who caused the wrongful death.